codica2/timebot/README.md

 Create a `config/deploy/production.rb` and a `config/deploy.rb` files.
 Check `config/deploy/production.rb.example` and `config/deploy.rb.example` for help.
 Then you can deploy with `cap production deploy` command.

+If you need to start bot manualy, just type `sudo service timebot start`
 ## License

 The MIT License (MIT)